-• H7110 Active raised bogs (Priority feature)
+• H7110 Active raised bogs \ (Priority feature)

 Active raised bogs are peat-forming ecosystems that have developed during thousands of years of peat accumulation, to such an extent that the depth of peat isolates them from the influence of groundwater.
 Typically, lowland raised bogs form a raised dome of peat irrigated solely by precipitation (rainfall, snow, fog).

-The vegetation considered to be actively peat-forming is a mixture of heather Calluna vulgaris, crossleaved heath Erica tetralix, deer-grass Trichophorum germanicum, common cotton-grass Eriophorum angustifolium and hare's-tail cotton-grass E. vaginatum with a high cover of a variety of bog-mosses, mainly Sphagnum papillosum, S. capillifolium, S. palustre, S. cuspidatum and S. fallax.
-Active bog is currently mainly found in the centre of the Mosses.
+The vegetation considered to be actively peat-forming is a mixture of heather Calluna vulgaris, cross-leaved heath Erica tetralix, deer-grass Trichophorum germanicum, common cotton-grass Eriophorum angustifolium and hare's-tail cotton-grass E. vaginatum with a high cover of a variety of bogmosses, mainly Sphagnum papillosum, S. capillifolium, S. palustre, S. cuspidatum and S. fallax.
+Active bog is currently mainly found in the centre of Meathop and Nichols Mosses and some areas on Foulshaw Moss.